krazylek/parse-time-to-ms/README.md

 # parse-time-to-ms

-Ultralight module to parse a time string into milliseconds.
+Ultralight module to parse ISO 8601 time string into milliseconds.

-Provided with a valid time string , the parser will convert it to milliseconds.
-Valid strings are those of ISO 8601 with separators:
+Valid strings are those defined in ISO 8601:

 ```
-hh:mm:ss.sss
+hh:mm:ss.sss or hhmmss.sss
-hh:mm:ss
+hh:mm:ss 	   or hhmmss
-hh:mm
+hh:mm        or hhmm
+hh
 ```

-Please note that the library do not validate format.
-It means `hhmmss` ISO will not be parsed properly, and time string have to start with hours (eg. '35:10' would be interpreted as 35 hours 10 minutes).
+Please note that this module do not validate format.
+For example time string have to start with hours (eg. '35:10' would be interpreted as 35 hours 10 minutes).

-Some examples of valid formats: `'02:35'`, `'02:35:55'` or `'2:35:55.010'`.
+Some examples of valid formats: `'02:35'`, `'02:35:55'` or `'023555.010'`.

 # example